 Digital Delay

 Digital delay, also known as digital echo, is an audio effect used in recording studios to create a repeat of a sound source at a specific time interval.
-The first digital delay units were developed in the 1970s, using a combination of digital signal processing and analog-to-digital converters to create a delay effect.
+The first digital delay units were developed in the 1970s, using a combination of digital signal processing and analogue-to-digital converters to create a delay effect.
 These early digital delay units were typically rack-mounted and used complex algorithms to create delay effects.

 In the 1980s, advances in digital processing technology led to the development of more sophisticated digital delay units, which allowed for greater control over the delay time and feedback levels.
 These newer digital delay units often featured programmable delay times and feedback levels, making them highly versatile and capable of producing a wide range of delay effects.